sungheeyun/sungheeyun.github.io/_posts/2025-01-25-PST - Salzburg Report - Group 1 - Technology, Growth, and Inequality - The Case of AI.markdown

 updated: {{ page.last_modified_at| date: "%d-%b-%Y" }}
 {: .notice--primary}

+This is the (semi-)final draft of the report written by &ldquo;KFAS-Salzburg Global Leadership Initiative Fellow Group 1 - Technology, Growth, and Inequality &ndash; The Case of AI&rdquo;
+based on <a href="{{ site.baseurl }}{% post_url 2024-12-10-PST - Lyon & Salzburg %}">the 4 day activities</a>
+@ Schloss Leopoldskron, Salzburg, Austria.
+The final report will be published on the official website of <a href="https://www.salzburgglobal.org/">Salzburg Global Seminar</a>.
+{: .notice}

 <!--Group 1:Technology, Growth, and Inequality: The Case of AI-->

 # Harnessing AI’s Potential: Building Pathways to Social Justice and Economic Equity

 From healthcare diagnostics to personalized learning tools, artificial intelligence (AI) has become a cornerstone of modern innovation and research, transforming industries and revolutionizing daily life.
 AI’s potential to enhance human capabilities is unparalleled—but it also poses significant ethical, social, and economic challenges.
 If we are to address these challenges, we need to embrace the principles of AI fairness, digital ethics, and equitable access.
 Together, these principles serve as the foundation for building a technological future that prioritizes social justice and inclusivity.